Setting Up a California Living Trust

 No law specifies the form a living trust must take.
 Some attorney-created forms contain vast amounts of legal words, which serve little real-world purpose except to generate attorney’s fees.

 Your loved one will have no control over the money; as a result, SSI and Medicaid administrators will ignore the trust property for program eligibility purposes.
 The trustee can’t give money directly to your loved one, but can spend trust assets to buy a variety of goods and services for your loved one such as personal care attendants, out-of-pocket medical and dental expenses, physical rehabilitation, education, home furnishings, vacations, recreation, vehicles, and other incidentals.

 Sometimes clients find the words and terminology used in their estate documents to be a little confusing.
 This blog article covers common terms used in wills and trust and will help you understand the meanings of words you may see in estate planning documents.
-We also have many other articles on our website covering living trusts, including this convenient estate planning checklist.
+We also have many other articles on our website covering living trusts, including this convenient California living trust checklist.
 To download a booklet published by the California State Bar on Trusts, click here.